wiicode/cybersecurity-framework/bronze-controls/phishing.md

 **How do I do this?**

 -   Ensure users know in advance how they can report incidents.
 Bear in mind that they may be unable to access normal means of communication if their device is compromised.
--   Use a [security logging system](/guidance/introduction-logging-security-purposes) to pick up on incidents your users are not aware of.
+-   Use a [security logging system](/silver-controls/checklist-systems-monitoring) to pick up on incidents your users are not aware of.
 To collect this information, you can use monitoring tools built into your off-the-shelf services (such as cloud email security panels), build an in-house team, or outsource to a managed security monitoring service.
--   Smaller organizations that may lack dedicated logging resources may wish to try the [*BCSF*'s Logging Made Easy open source project](/blog-post/logging-made-easy), which provides a practical way to set up basic end-to-end Windows monitoring of your IT estate.
--   Once a monitoring capability has been set up, it needs to be [kept up to date](/blog-post/keeping-your-security-monitoring-effective) to ensure it remains effective.
+-   Once a monitoring capability has been set up, it needs to be kept up to date to ensure it remains effective.